Pão de Queijo are a favorite snack in Brazil. These cheesy pastries are small bites of cheese bread that are eaten all day long.

 Yucca, cassava or manioc flour is a staple in Brazil.
-You can find it at any meal of the day, prepared in numerous ways from a crunchy side dish with bananas to a garlic spiked side dish with dinner.
+You can find it at any meal of the day.
+It is prepared in numerous ways from a crunchy dish with bananas to a garlic spiked side dish with dinner.

 Pin or bookmark the recipe for later!

 In this case, the flour is formed into scrumptious balls of cheesiness that will satisfy you any time of the day.

 Here are some additional Brazilian Recipes you might enjoy!